 When placed under the eye of scrutiny, all the speed reading apps on review here offer an RSVP service and there is at least one feature of each that every one of us would find useful in our day to day reading.

 Spreeder iPhone/iPad (visit website) is by far the most advanced and comprehensive app in this list.
 If you want to invest into a long-term solution that will allow you to learn to read faster and also read entire eBooks then this is the app to go for.
 It is also a multi-platform solution that works on your Mac, desktop, laptop or in any browser.

 The biggest benefits are the guided training lessons combined with a huge eBook library of 20,000 titles and the ability to upload, access or use own documents, websites and material.
 It’s a pricier solution, but this isn’t a smallish app it’s a fully-grown desktop and browser app as well.
 It’s good value in the long run from an educational point of view.

-If your focus is on learning and not consuming then 7SR or AceReader iPad (View in app store) is good alternative.
+If your focus is on learning and not consuming then 7SR or AceReader iPad are a good alternative.
 Those are powerful and industry-known apps.
 Keep in mind that 7SR is available via desktop and browsers but not as a native app.
 On the other hand, the AR app is the smaller sibling of the award-winning desktop app, but it lacks the synchronization between them.